Walk Held To Raise Awareness Against Corruption - UrduPoint

 Walk Held To Raise Awareness Against Corruption

-DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 3rd Dec, 2024) Thesil Paharpur administration held a walk to raise awareness about eradicating corruption from society.
+TANK, (UrduPoint / Pakistan Point News - 5th Dec, 2024) A walk to raise awareness against corruption was held under auspices of the district administration Tank here on Thursday.

-According to the district administration, the walk was led by Assistant Commissioner Sohny Saleem to encourage citizens to actively participate in the fight against corruption.
+The walk was organized as part of the provincial government’s Anti-Corruption Week that is being observed to combat corruption in all its forms.

-The event was part of a larger anti-corruption campaign organized on the directives of the Deputy Commissioner of Dera Ismail Khan, in accordance with the instructions from the provincial government.
+Additional Deputy Commissioner Allah Noor supervised the walk which saw the participation of Assistant Commissioner Shaukat Iqbal, Additional Assistant Commissioner Hassan Shah, and heads of various departments, carrying a banner inscribed with slogans against corruption.

 APP/slm